 Housing and Homelessness

-The SWC is currently undertaking a programme of work on issues around housing and homelessness from Autumn 2018.
+The SWC undertook a programme of work on issues around housing and homelessness from Autumn 2018 until Summer 2019.

 A conference was held in October to launch this work.
 Attendees heard from a range of speakers, with experience of issues around housing and homelessness for women.
 They were also given the opportunity to participate in a Question and Answer session.